 Most of the time, the content in a spoken message is forgotten.
 A book allows people the time that is often needed to digest the insights you present.
 When a reader’s emotion is stirred and understanding is improved, they tend to stay excited enough to encourage others to get a copy and read your book.

 The process of publishing a book requires the help and expertise of many professional people.
 Beyond the preparation process that includes your time and effort, some authors choose to utilize the services of an editor, a ghostwriter, or a writing coach.

-Distribution, marketing and promotional activities and materials create a significant additional expense to publishing.
-These activities vary greatly depending on such factors as: a publisher’s heart for the material, review reactions, existing market response to the subject matter, author’s previous publishing success, author’s ability to stir sales, and anticipated immediate market response.
-As a rule, the quantity of the market response dictates how much ongoing market expenditures a book receives.
+Distribution, marketing materials, and promotional activities create additional expenses.
+These activities vary greatly depending on such factors as: existing market interest in the subject, author’s previous publishing success, author’s ability to stir interest, and anticipated immediate market response.

 Due to the vast amount of new titles published and going out of print annually, publishers generally agree that an acceptable success for a new title is 5000 to 7000 copies sold.
 This quantity usually allows recovery of the initial publishing expense (preparation, production and promotion).
-Some houses publicize these titles as best sellers because more than 50% of the titles published do not achieve this many sales.
+Many of these titles are promoted as best sellers because more than 50% of the titles published do not achieve this many sales.
 Real success obviously is demonstrated by the few titles reaching tens or hundreds of thousands and even millions in sales.